sonic-net/sonic-mgmt/ansible/doc/README.new.testbed.Configuration.md

 ### VMS Commands
 Start VMS (using vms_1):
-> ./testbed-cli.sh start-vms vms_1 .password
+> ./testbed-cli.sh start-vms vms_1 password.txt

 Stop VMS (using vms_1):
-> ./testbed-cli.sh stop-vms vms_1 .password
+> ./testbed-cli.sh stop-vms vms_1 password.txt

 ### Deploy (PTF32) Topology Container
 In this guide, ptf32-1 will be added using the testbed-cli.sh script as an example.
 However, other topologies can be added as well.

 Remove topology ptf32-1:
-> ./testbed-cli.sh remove-topo ptf32-1 .password
+> ./testbed-cli.sh remove-topo ptf32-1 password.txt

 Add topology ptf32-1:
-> ./testbed-cli.sh add-topo ptf32-1 .password
+> ./testbed-cli.sh add-topo ptf32-1 password.txt

 You can check to see if it was removed or added using the "docker ps" or "docker container ls" command.